fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_05.jpg)

-Figure 6.5: Expected output of running the Exercise 86 script
+Caption: Expected output of running the Exercise 86 script

 1. Add a description to the `echo` command.